 HEDIS AUDIT TIMELINE Task NCQA Deadline Organization submits the plan-locked Exchange submission to auditor.
-June 1 There are NO exceptions!
+June 1, 2021 There are NO exceptions!
 Data must be final.
 The lock should be removed only to correct data at the auditor's request.
-Auditor reviews all IDSS warnings (including manual data entry and GUID validations), performs final rate review, ensures that the MRR numerator counts entered in IDSS match the lists submitted on May 8 and measure identifiers match vendor's final certification report.
-June 15 Organization submits the auditor-locked Exchange IDSS submission, with attestation, to NCQA.
-June 15 Licensed Organization submits Exchange Final Audit Reports to NCQA.
-July 15
+Auditor reviews all IDSS warnings, performs final rate review, ensures that the MRR numerator counts entered in IDSS match the lists submitted on May 7, 2021.
+June 15, 2021 Organization submits the auditor-locked Exchange IDSS submission, with attestation, to NCQA.
+June 15, 2021 Licensed Organization submits Exchange Final Audit Reports to NCQA.
+July 15, 2021